 Also Read:

-Customer-facing teams often struggle with bottlenecks that disrupt their ability to respond quickly.
-Identifying and resolving these barriers is essential, and using data to improve email response times is the key to doing it effectively.
+Identifying these barriers is the first step, and using data to improve email response times is key to fixing them.

 1. Shared inboxes with no clear ownership